Q: How can I access iCloud on an Android phone?

 In the beginning, please launch the iCloud for Android program on your computer after downloading and installation, and connect your Android device to computer with a USB cable.
-Then turn to the main interface of the program and choose "Restore from Backup" > "iCloud" options to move on.
+Then turn to the main interface of the program and choose "Backup & Restore" option to move on.

 Step 2.
 Sign into your iCloud account to access your iCloud backup files.

 Later, you are required to enter your Apple ID and password to log into your iCloud account, which allows you to see all the iCloud backup files from your iCloud account.
 Of course, please make sure you have backed up all data you need to iCloud beforehand.
 Also, make sure your Android device is connected with the program with a "Connected" notification under your device.

 Step 3.
 Choose an iCloud backup file and desired iCloud contents to access them on Android.

 Now, please choose an iCloud backup file that contains the files you need, select the iCloud files from the middle panel.
 For example, if you like to transfer iPhone photos to Samsung, you can select photo folder and click "Restore to Device" button to restore iCloud backup file to Android phone immediately.
 Before long, when the restoring process is completed, you might directly access, view, modify, manage iCloud files on Android phone freely.

 Switch phone and want to transfer your files?

 People who use Apple ID often choose iCloud email as their default email service.
 However, after switching to Android device, you might find it difficult to access iCloud email on Android phone.
 Luckily, you can manually set up your iCloud mail to link your iCloud account on Android phone so that you can easily access iCloud emails on Android anytime and anywhere.

 Step 1.
 On your Android device, please go to "Settings" > "User & accounts" > "Add account".

 Step 2.
 On the next screen, please choose "Personal (IMAP)" option.